-While video recording is not mandatory to our work together, I am currently giving waitlist priority to those clients who do consent to recording sessions.
+While video recording is not mandatory to our work together.
 I rely heavily on reviewing recorded sessions to allow me to do my best work for you.
 Video recording is an integral part of my training.
 If I don’t have a video recording, I can’t study our session, or get feedback on what has actually happened (as opposed to relying on memory/perception, which can be unreliable).
 When I can receive group supervision feedback, it allows me to try a different approach in our next session to achieve a better result.

-For those who consent to video recording, I may review the recording myself (self supervision), or with a supervisor (individual supervision), and/or together with a supervisor and trained therapist colleagues who are enrolled in the same 3-year Core Training (group supervision).
+For those who consent to video recording, I may review the recording myself (self supervision), or with a supervisor (individual supervision), and/or together with a supervisor and trained therapist colleagues (group supervision).